 Silver vessels were not the only popular forms in German silver.
 When Frederick the Great (1713-40) took the throne in the early 18th century, he led a new fashion for luxury items created by German silversmiths, particularly snuff boxes and bird boxes.
 While these forms were largely developed by the French and Swiss, Frederick had a well-known dislike for French fashions, seeking German silversmiths to craft his luxury trinkets instead.
 Through his patronage, Berlin emerged as an important center of production for bird boxes, snuff boxes and more.

 Are you able to recognize German silver marks?
 These symbols were often used on gold and silver to showcase the quality of the antique piece.
 The German hallmarking system was unified in 1888, adopting the national mark "Crescent and Crown" (Halbmond und Reichskrone) and indicating in thousandths the fineness of silver.
 While the minimum fineness for English silver is 925/1000 - the fineness of sterling silver - the minimum German silver fineness is 800/1000.
 However, 830, 835, 900, 925 and 935 purities are also quite often used, so it is not necessarily accurate to state that all German silver is less fine than English silver.

 Prior to 1888, the German hallmarking system was far more complicated and largely regional.
 Rather than a national mark, the system utilized different town marks, while the silver fineness was indicated in loth, wherein 12 loth was the equivalent of 750/1000 and 15 loth equaled 937/1000.
 Luckily, today German silversmiths still adhere to the system adopted in 1888, making the loth system obsolete and guaranteeing at least 80% fineness in all German silver creations.

 Interested in adding a piece of German silver to your collection?
-Click here to shop now.
+Shop our collection of German silver today.